ClaytonWas/wyrmhole/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- [magic-wormhole.rs](https://github.com/magic-wormhole/magic-wormhole.rs/) - The secure file transfer protocol
-- [Magic-Wormhole](https://magic-wormhole.readthedocs.io/) - The original Python implementation and documentation
-- [Tauri](https://tauri.app/) - The framework for building desktop applications

 ## 📚 Resources

+- [magic-wormhole.rs](https://github.com/magic-wormhole/magic-wormhole.rs/) - The secure file transfer protocol used in this application
 - [magic-wormhole.rs on crates.io](https://crates.io/crates/magic-wormhole)
+- [Tauri](https://tauri.app/) - The framework used for this applciation
 - [Tauri Documentation](https://tauri.app/)

+## 🙏 Acknowledgments

+- [Magic-Wormhole](https://magic-wormhole.readthedocs.io/) - The original Python implementation and documentation

 ---